hovancik/stretchly/README.md

 ### Debugging
 One can use `Ctrl/Cmd + d` shortcut in About window to show debug information:
-  - location of settings file
+  - location of settings file (Clicking on settings file location will open it.)
   - debug information for break planner

 ### Known issues